m-rivas/QuickLauncher/README.md

 ## Log

 ## Possibilities
+- [] List all bluetooth and/or wifi devices and their information
-- connect to raspberry pi zero w/ camera to check on Otto
+- [] connect to raspberry pi zero w/ camera to check on Otto